apollographql/apollo/docs/source/resources/graphql-glossary.md

 ```

 <h2 id="directive">Directive</h2>
 <p>A declaration prefixed with an `@` character that encapsulates programming logic for query execution on the client or server.
-There are built-in such as `@skip`, `@include` and [custom directives](https://www.apollographql.com/docs/graphql-tools/schema-directives.html).
-It can be used for features such as authentication, incremental data loading, etc.</p>
+There are built-in directives such as `@skip` or `@include`, and [custom directives](https://www.apollographql.com/docs/graphql-tools/schema-directives.html).
+Directives can be used for features such as authentication, incremental data loading, etc.</p>

 ```js
 type User @auth {